-BASIC OBJECTIVES OF THE STUDY PROGRAMME AND GENERAL COMPETENCES OBTAINED THROUGH THE STUDY PROGRAMME The basic objectives of the study programme General competences obtained through the study programme 1 st Cycle Study Programme (BSc) UNI-KLU_BSc Prepares students for the design and operation of modern information and communications technologies Students are equipped with a sound fundamental knowledge in the following areas: electronics circuitry signals and systems measurement and control systems engineering computer and network technology informatics and software development Prepares student to develop basic skills in the areas of electrical, electronic, signals, computers and networking engineering.
-Professional experience at industry partners Research experience through allowing the students to participate in the research activities at the university.
-Develops hand on expertise in the abovementioned fields of engineering through labs and projects UL_BSc to offer high-quality knowledge in electrical engineering, to provide an excellent foundation for 2nd cycle study not only in electrical engineering but in any technical discipline, to enable efficient entry to the labour market through employment and independent tracking of the most recent achievements, to provide a good basis and incentive for further autonomous study within the framework of lifelong learning, to enable mobility between related and other study programmes and to ensure Europe-wide comparability of the achieved education. the ability to define, understand and creatively solve problems in the field of electrical engineering and in other fields, critical thinking on the basis of analysis and synthesis, professional, environmental and social responsibility, active professional written and oral communication, optimal use of ICT and its advancement, independent tracking of the most recent achievements and acquisition of new knowledge, teamwork with experts from various fields FERIT_BSc to provide students with high-quality education in the fields of electrical engineering and information and communication technologies to provide basic engineering knowledge for the labour market to provide a basis and incentive for further study within the master study programmes to enable mobility and compatibility between related and other graduate study programmes using basic mathematical and physical knowledge, construct a model for solving engineering problems and a model for evaluating experimental results in the fields of electrical/computer engineering, create a project plan using appropriate project planning and management tools and techniques, solve (non) linear and time-(in)variant power networks, conduct electrical measurements in the network and evaluate the obtained results.
+BASIC OBJECTIVES OF THE STUDY PROGRAMME AND GENERAL COMPETENCES OBTAINED THROUGH THE STUDY PROGRAMME STODI I ROGIL The basic objectives of the study programme General competences obtained through the study programme 1 st Cycle Study Programme (BSc) UNI-KLU_BSc Prepares students for the design and operation of modern information and communications technologies.
+Students are equipped with a sound fundamental knowledge in the following areas: • electronics • circuitry • signals and systems • measurement and control systems engineering • computer and network technology • informatics and software development • Prepares students to develop basic skills in the areas of electrical, electronic, signals, computers and networking engineering. • Professional experience at industry partners • Research experience through allowing the students to participate in the research activities at the university. • Develops hand on expertise in the abovementioned fields of engineering through labs and projects UL_BSc to offer high-quality knowledge in electrical engineering, to provide an excellent foundation for 2nd cycle study not only in electrical engineering but in any technical discipline, to enable efficient entry to the labour market through employment and independent tracking of the most recent achievements, to provide a good basis and incentive for further autonomous study within the framework of lifelong learning, to enable mobility between related and other study programmes and to ensure Europe-wide comparability of the FERIT_BSc to provide students with high-quality education in the fields of electrical engineering and information and communication technologies, to provide basic engineering knowledge for the labour market, to provide a basis and incentive for further study within the master study programmes, to enable mobility and compatibility between related and other graduate using basic mathematical and physical knowledge, construct a model for solving engineering problems and a model for evaluating experimental results in the fields of electrical/computer engineering, create a project plan using appropriate project planning and management tools and techniques, solve (non) linear and time-(in)variant power networks, conduct electrical measurements in the network and